 This Halloween Safety Tips for Pets post is sponsored by Safeway.

-Halloween is less than two weeks away, and we’re getting ready.
+Halloween is coming up and we’re getting ready.
 We’ve gone to the pumpkin patch, decorated our front porch, and Quincy has even picked out two costumes for Nixie.
 Luckily, Nixie doesn’t mind getting dressed up.
 Not all pets think Halloween is fun and games, so here are some Halloween safety tips for pets.
 And if the family pet does love dressing up?

 5 Halloween Safety Tips for Pets